Introduction

 Interconnecting GPEC GEPP and Skill Data for Proactive Skills Management

-The new digital age has brought with it an influx of data, including in the field of human resources.
-This 'Skill Data' can be used to optimize skills management within a company.
-By combining this skills data with GPEC GEPP, it is possible to implement more proactive skills management.
+The new digital era has brought with it an influx of data, including in the field of human resources.
+This 'Skill Dataor skills data, can be used to optimize skills management within a company.
+By combining skills data with GPEC GEPP, it is possible to implement more proactive skills management.

-Skills data provides a detailed overview of the skills available within the company, who holds them, at what level, and how they are evolving.
-It is a valuable resource for the PPIM, whose aim is to anticipate and manage the evolution of jobs and skills within the company.
+Visit competency data provide a detailed overview of the skills available within the company, who holds them, at what level, and how they are evolving.
+They are a valuable resource for PPIMwhich aims to anticipate and manage changes in jobs and skills within the company.

-GPEC GEPP and skills data can be interconnected in several ways.
+The interconnection of the GPEC GEPP and competency data can be achieved in several ways.
 On the one hand, skills data can enrich GPEC GEPP analyses, helping to identify trends and gaps between currently available skills and those that will be needed in the future.
-On the other hand, GPEC GE PP results can guide the collection and analysis of skills data, identifying, for example, which skills areas should be closely monitored.
+Secondly, the results of the GPEC GEPP can guide the collection and analysis of skills data, identifying, for example, which skill areas should be closely monitored.

-In short, the interconnection of GPEC GEPP and skills data enables us to move from reactive skills management, based on immediate needs, to proactive management, which anticipates future needs and prepares the company to meet them.
+In short, the interconnection of the GPEC GEPP and competency data enables us to move from reactive skills management, based on immediate needs, to proactive management, which anticipates future needs and prepares the company to meet them.
 This approach obviously requires appropriate tools to collect, analyze and interpret skills data, but the potential benefits for the company are considerable.
-According to a study by the McKinsey Global Institute, 82% of executives say that reskilling and upskilling are at least half the solution to the skills shortage caused by automation and artificial intelligence.
+According to a McKinsey Global Institute study, 82% of executives say that reskilling and upskilling are at least half the solution to the skills shortage caused by automation and artificial intelligence.

 Job and Career Management, combined with Skill Data, offers companies proactive and strategic skills management.
 In this way, they can successfully adapt to the digital transformation of their businesses.
 In short, this approach places people at the heart of corporate strategy, where the evolution and adaptability of skills are essential to overall performance.